-The third quarter to be released in 2013 will be the Great Basin National Park Quarter, and also marks the eighteenth quarter to be released overall in the United States Mint America the Beautiful Quarters® Program.
+The third quarter released in 2013 is the Great Basin National Park Quarter.
+It also is the eighteenth quarter issued in the United States Mint America the Beautiful Quarters® Program.
 This specific strike honors the national park found in the state of Nevada.
 It marks it entrance into circulation beginning on June 10, 2013.

-Two quarters will proceed the Great Basin National Park Quarter and they are the White Mountain National Forest Quarter and the Perry’s Victory and International Peace Memorial Quarter.
-Following the Great Basin Quarter will be the Fort McHenry National Monument and Historic Shrine Quarter and the South Dakota Mount Rushmore National Memorial Quarter.
+Two 2013-dated quarters preceded the Great Basin National Park Quarter.
+They are the White Mountain National Forest Quarter and the Perry’s Victory and International Peace Memorial Quarter.
+Following the Great Basin quarter are the Fort McHenry National Monument and Historic Shrine Quarter and the South Dakota Mount Rushmore National Memorial Quarter.

 Great Basin National Park information

-The Great Basin National Park is located in Nevada, where most would assume it to be an arid desert.
+Great Basin National Park is located in Nevada, where most would assume it to be an arid desert.
 However, this park offers some of the most scenic views in the country.
-It is around 77,000 acres large and located under 300 miles from Las Vegas.
+It is around 77,000 acres large and located less than 300 miles from Las Vegas.
 This short distance does not mean more tourists, however, as the park only sees around 100,000 visitors a year.